Looking for a gluten free meal the whole family will enjoy? Then this Vegetarian Enchilada Casserole is for you!

 Now, without further adieu, I’ll let Emily tell you all about her mama (and this beautiful dish!)

-Enter, the Not Your Mama’s Vegetarian Enchilada Casserole!
+Enter, the Not Your Mama’s Vegan Enchilada Casserole!

 My mom is a TERRIBLE cook.